Eden Hazard: 2011–12: Final season in France

 On 18 March, Hazard scored a goal and assisted two others in a 4–0 win over local rivals Valenciennes.
 In Lille's next match against Evian, Hazard converted a penalty and assisted a goal by Dimitri Payet in a 3–0 win.
 The following week, on 1 April, Hazard converted a first-half penalty and later assisted another Payet goal to cap a 2–1 victory over Toulouse.
 On 15 April, Hazard marked his 100 consecutive Ligue 1 appearance, which to date, is the longest current run in the French top flight, by scoring a goal and assisting on another in a 4–1 win over Ajaccio.
 On 29 April, in a vital league fixture against PSG, he converted his ninth penalty of the season to draw the match at 1–1 cancelling out a goal from Javier Pastore.
 Hazard later contributed to Lille's game-winning goal after delivering a rabona-style cross into the box, which was laid onto the path of striker Nolan Roux who, subsequently, converted the goal to give Lille a 2–1 win.

-On 28 April, for the third consecutive season, Hazard was nominated for the Player of the Year award.
+On 28 April, for the third consecutive season, Hazard was nominated for the Ligue 1 Player of the Year award.
 Two weeks later, he was awarded the prestigious honour ahead of the likes of Olivier Giroud and Younès Belhanda.
 After capturing the award, Hazard became the second player in the awards' history after former PSG striker Pauleta to achieve the honour in consecutive seasons.
-He was also included in the Team of the Year for the third straight season.
+He was also included in the Ligue 1 Team of the Year for the third straight season.
 On 20 May, Hazard appeared in his final match as a Lille player against Nancy, the club he had made his professional debut against.
 In the match, Hazard scored his first hat-trick in a 4–1 win.

 Chelsea

-On 4 June 2012, Chelsea officially confirmed on its website that the club had agreed terms with Lille for the transfer of Hazard.
-The midfielder agreed personal terms with the club and passed a medical examination.
-The transfer fee was reported to be priced at £32 million.
-Upon signing, Hazard told the club's official website "I'm delighted to finally arrive here.
-It's a wonderful club and I can't wait to get started".
-Hazard was given the number 17, which was previously worn by José Bosingwa.